sebastienfi/inline-copy/README.md

 - Each file's content is enclosed between `---` separators.
 - The entire output is enclosed between `###` separators.
+- File contents are wrapped in code blocks using triple backticks for better readability.

 ## Examples